hexuustc/ustccoder/prophase/cwz/README.md

 Note: The pipeline cpu has passed test 1 and test 2 in cod experiment 5.

 ### axi interface for CPU
-myCPU.v is the axi interface for a CPU with a normal sram interface.
+myCPU.v is my axi interface for a CPU with a sram-like interface.
 It has never been tested or simulated yet.
+Moreover, after I try to write this interface, I know how good cpu_axi_interface.v is.
+My code is worse than that code, need much resources and maybe have bugs...
+If we need to write a cache before long, maybe I can rewrite my code.

 cpu_axi_interface.v is the interface provided by the Loongson.
 We can use it first.